How to stop a puppy from biting all the time. This will actually work.

 Avoid punishing your puppy

 As much as this might look like an effective way to instill good behavior but it is actually not.
-Instead of correcting behavioral, punishing your puppy may lead to aggressiveness as well as anxiety.
+Instead of correcting behavior, punishing your puppy may lead to aggressiveness as well as anxiety.
 When your puppy bites on your hand, you should not slap or yell at him.
 If you want to let him know that he is hurting you, it is advisable to produce the ‘ouch’ sound.
 This does not include scolding your puppy.

 You can alternatively ignore your puppy if he initiates play by biting on your hand.
 Do not engage with him whatsoever until he lets go.
 Do this every time your puppy bites on you until he stops.